 b) Public transportation in Glasgow

-c) Car club in Glasgow
+c) Car-club in Glasgow

-We are also a member of a car club here in Glasgow which means if we do fancy a drive out in the country, we can walk down the street and jump in a car, hiring it for as little as 30 minutes a time.
+We are also a member of a car club here in Glasgow, which means if we fancy a drive out in the country, we can walk down the street and jump in a car, hiring it for as little as 30 minutes a time.

-Groceries are fairly reasonable to buy, particularly if you shop at the lower-cost supermarkets such as Lidl and Aldi instead of the bigger stores like Tesco.
+Groceries are fairly reasonable to buy, mainly if you shop at the lower-cost supermarkets such as Lidl and Aldi instead of the bigger stores like Tesco.

 e) Eating out in Glasgow